-Miramonte belongs to Evelyn and Ike Ikrath, who also own Haus Hirt, which we introduced you to last week.
-And the Miramonte is also a further highlight in the hotel jungle in Bad Gastein, because it’s beautifully located on a hillside.
-You have this wonderful the valley and the mystic Grand Hotels in the centre of the historical town.
+Miramonte belongs to Evelyn and Ike Ikrath, who also own Haus Hirt, which is also a member of our small hotel family.
+And the Miramonte is a further highlight in the hotel jungle of Bad Gastein.
+First of all: It’s beautifully located on a hillside.
+You have this wonderful view into the valley and to the mystic Grand Hotels in the centre of this historical and often magic town.

-However, unlike the Haus Hirt, the Miramonte is an architectural experiment: It doesn’t really follow the traditional mountain hotel standards and the ubiquitous wooden chalet style is just not present here.
-Architect Ike Ikrath has managed to turn a typical building from the 70s into a mixture of a cool bed and breakfast and designer hotel.
+However, unlike the Haus Hirt, the Miramonte is an architectural “Zeitgeist” experiment: It doesn’t really follow the traditional mountain hotel standards and the ubiquitous wooden chalet style is just not present here.
+Architect Ike Ikrath has managed to turn a typical building from the 50s into a mixture of a cool hideaway and designer hotel.

 The rooms are light, modern, not really playful, but somehow very cosy.
 The corridors are cool, but not cold.
-The terrace not romantic, but nice.
-The spa not pseudo, but somehow real.
+The terrace not romantic, but nice and somehow people like to mingle here more often than we have seen it in other hotels.
+The spa is not pseudo, but somehow real.
 And the guests not spoilt, but curious to know, just what makes this place so interesting.

 What we like